AaronRaifTorres/BSCS1A-TORRES/README.md

  Dreams :seedling::
- -Finish College
+ - Finish College
- -Find a decent job
+ - Find a decent job
  - Master Programming Languange
  - Be great at coding
  - Develop an App